Callum Dunphy

 Callum Dunphy is a Canadian actor originally from Nova Scotia.
 He is most noted for his recurring role as Finn in the television series Sex & Violence, for which he was a Canadian Screen Award nominee for Best Supporting Actor in a Dramatic Series at the 4th Canadian Screen Awards in 2016.

-He has also appeared in the television series Forgive Me and Cam Boy, the web series I Am Syd Stone, and the films Splinters and Stage Mother.
+He has also appeared in the television series Forgive Me and Cam Boy, the web series I Am Syd Stone, and the films Splinters, Stage Mother and Wildhood.
 He received a nomination for Best Actor from the Nova Scotia chapter of the ACTRA Awards in 2019 for Splinters.